-- 9.1 Practices providing this service will take responsibility for prescribing the required implant. - 9.2 When an appointment is booked for an implant insertion, the practice should issue an FP10 prescription in the name of the booked patient for dispensing by a pharmacy (or through the surgery if the patient is eligible to have prescriptions dispensed by their doctor).
+- 9.1 Practices providing this service will take responsibility for prescribing the required implant. - 9.2 From 1 January 2025, GP practices will be able to order the sub dermal contraceptive implant directly from their suppliers.
+This will mean that patients do not have to go to the pharmacy to pick up the implant themselves.
+Alternatively, surgeries can still issue an FP10 prescription for dispensing by a pharmacy (or through the surgery if the patient is eligible to have prescriptions dispensed by their doctor) when an appointment is booked.
 The patient should be asked to bring the implant to the appointment.
-There is no prescription charge for contraceptive implants
+There is no prescription charge for contraceptive implants.